Bedervale: Robert and Elizabeth Maddrell

 Robert Maddrell was born in 1819 in Ballamaddrell on the Isle of Man.
 His family had been landowners there for generations.
 He became a medical student at Heidelberg University and a student of chemistry.
-In 1848 he had a paper published in a journal of the Chemical Society of London.
+In 1848 he had a paper published in the Journal of the Chemical Society of London.
 When he arrived in Sydney with Elizabeth he was uncertain about his future as he did not know if John Coghill intended to include him in the management of Bedervale.
-At first he was considering taking a post he had been offered as a Professor of Chemistry at the recently established University of Sydney.
-However Coghill did welcome him as an assistant and his future was as a grazier at Braidwood instead of an academic in Sydney.
+At first he was considering taking a post he had been offered as a professor of Chemistry at the recently established University of Sydney.
+However Coghill welcomed him as an assistant and his future was as a grazier at Braidwood instead of an academic in Sydney.

 When Elizabeth and Robert inherited Bedervale in 1853 they had two children Robert John Coghill Maddrell (who inherited Bedervale) born in 1849 and Emma Jane born in 1851.
 After they moved into Bedervale they had four more children, Henry Francis born in 1854 Isabella Ann born in 1858, Alice Maude in 1963 and Charles Braidwood born in 1865.
 Besides their children Robert and Elizabeth cared for other residents at Bedervale.
 Jane Coghill, Elizabeth's mother, lived there until her death in 1884.
 Janes sister Elizabeth Wilmott, a widow, also stayed with the family from 1845 until her death at the age of 86 in 1877.
 She was buried in Braidwood Cemetery.
 Until 1861 Elizabeth's youngest sister Emma (see photo above) also lived at Bedervale.
 In that year she married in St Andrew's Church Braidwood, Houlton Voss who was from Goulburn.
 Unfortunately their third daughter Alice Maude died in 1876 at the age of 13.

 Robert and Elizabeth owned Bedervale for almost 50 years and during that time the property expanded markedly.
 The original acreage was increased to 33,000 acres and a new system of tenant farming was introduced.
 In 1860 Robert Maddrell commissioned Ardill, a surveyor, to draw up a plan of small acreages suitable for farming and these were rented out.
 The scheme continued until 1930 when the farms were put on the market.

 Robert and Elizabeth were both involved in the Braidwood community.
 Robert was a local Magistrate and Chairman of the Committee of the first school in the area.
 He was also Chairman for the Pastoral and Agricultural Association.
 Both of them had a strong interest in the Anglican Church and they gave large sums of money to the building of St. Andrews Church.
 Elizabeth died in 1897 at the age of 75. and Robert died three years later in 1900 at the age of 81.
 Both were buried in the Braidwood Cemetery.

 Robert divided his estate into three for each of his sons.
 In his will he left considerable amounts of money for his two surviving daughters Emma Jane who had remained single and Isabella who had married Percy Douglas in 1881.
 Robert John Coghill Maddrell his eldest son, inherited Bedervale.